syncfusion-content/winui-docs/winui/Circular-Charts/Overview.md

 # WinUI Circular Chart Overview

-Syncfusion WinUI Circular Charts (SfCircularChart) is a high-performance Circular charts that can be used to construct high-quality WinUI applications with flexible data binding and user customization.
+Syncfusion WinUI Circular Chart (SfCircularChart) is used to creating the chart with beautiful and greater UI visualization of data which are used in the high-quality WinUI applications.

 ## Key Features